Mibew/emoji-plugin/README.md

 1. Get the archive with the plugin sources.
 At the moment the only option is to build the plugin from sources.
 2. Untar/unzip the plugin's archive.
-3. Create folder "`<Mibew root>`/plugins/Mibew/Mibew/Plugin/Emoji" (case does matter).
-4. Put files of the plugins to the just created folder.
+3. Put files of the plugins to the `<Mibew root>/plugins`  folder.
-5. Add plugins definition to "plugins" structure in "`<Mibew root>`/configs/config.yml".
+4. Add plugins definition to "plugins" structure in "`<Mibew root>`/configs/config.yml".
 If the "plugins" stucture looks like `plugins: []` it will become:
 ```yaml
 plugins: